PaulaBarteau/data-migration/NMMNH/Bi-Weekly_update_summary.markdown

 ##### Benefits all Arctos Collections
  - Added 62 higher geography for mollusk collection
  - Created barcodes for all rooms, cabinets, drawers, shelves, and insect traps in Biosci
+ - Corrected relationship for MSB mammal records
+ - Changed barcodes on NMMNH:Mamm specimens at MSB

 ##### Benefits NMMNH Bioscience
  - Assisted Lindsey with Herbarium Bulkload questions